The Australian Shepherd Husky Mix… ah, what a beautiful designer breed that results from cross-breeding an Australian Shepherd with a Siberian Husky.

 It is important that these dogs are exposed to new people and especially other dogs from an early age with proper socialization techniques.
 Engaging in proper socialization during the puppy stages will ensure that your puppy will grow into a friendly, well-behaved, and well-mannered dog in his adult years.

 Some good practices to reinforce socialization may be frequent walks to the local dog park so that your puppy can learn to socialize with both other dogs and other people.
-You may also opt to enroll your dog in training classes to hone his friendly, yet protective demeanor.

 Health Conditions and Risks of the Australian Shepherd Husky Mix